lursight/runem/README.md

 ### 6.2. `job` - Job config
 - **job:**
-  - *Description:* Represents a specific job task that is to be run asynchorounsly.
+  - *Description:* Represents a specific job task that is to be run asynchronously.
   - *Fields:*
     - **addr:**
       - *Description:* Specifies the address details of the job, including the file and function.